Shyam-Chen/Little-Books/vue-formor/custom-schemas.md

 });

 const msgs = {
-  required: `This is a required field`,
+  required: 'This is a required field',
+  letters: 'This must contain only letters',
 };

 const string = () => z.string({ required_error: msgs.required });